Winter Squash Stuffed with Mashed Potatoes and Peas

 Heat the oil in a medium skillet.
 Add the onion and carrot and sauté over medium heat until the onion is golden and the carrot is tender-crisp.
 Remove from the heat.

 When the potatoes are done, drain them and transfer to a mixing bowl.
 Add the milk and mash until smooth.
-Stir in the onion-carrot mixture, followed by the peas, ginger, and nutmeg.
+Stir in the onion-carrot mixture, followed by the peas, nutritional yeast, and nutmeg.
 Add the reserved squash pulp, and stir gently until the mashed potato and squash are well integrated.

 Divide the mixture evenly among the four squash shells.
 Bake for 15 minutes, until well heated through.
 Serve each half as one substantial portion, or cut each half crosswise to make 8 smaller portions.